kingston-hackSpace/Audio_Recording/teensy4_1.md

 -----------
 ### WIRING

-Insert the micro-SD card into the Teensy 4.1

 Mount your Teensy Audio Shield on top of the Teensy 4.1

+Insert the micro-SD card into the Teensy Audio Shield

 Wire as follows: